-Jessica is a certified preschool teacher and college-level writing instructor.
-She is also the mother of two wonderful preschool age children.
+Jessica is a certified preschool teacher and former college-level writing instructor.
+She is also the mother of two wonderful preschool and early elementary school age children.

 With a pre-teaching background in early literacy program evaluation (K-5), grant writing, resource development, interactive media production and project management, Jessica brings a dynamic, interdisciplinary perspective to her work with students of all ages.
 But it was frequent feedback regarding her caring personality and intuitive ability to connect with young children that ultimately motivated Jessica’s decision to turn her creative energy toward founding her own preschool program.